 - Payments for your on-campus housing and meal plans can be made online through My Financial Center.

 BYU Meal Plans make it easier for you to save time and money by offering a convenient and affordable selection of meals.
 All students, not just freshmen, can use a meal plan.
 Check out The Commons at the Cannon Center, the Cougareat, any of the four BYU Creamery locations, or many other dining options around campus.
-For specifics about the dining options, click the do it link on the 'Buy Meal Plan' task.
+For specifics about the dining options, click here.

 Payments for your on-campus housing and meal plans can be made online through My Financial Center.